archi-Doc/Tinyhand/README.md

 ## Serialization Target

 All public members are serialization targets by default.
-Unless `ImplicitKeyAsName` is set to true, you need to add `Key` attribute to public members.
+You need to add `Key` attributes to public members unless `ImplicitKeyAsName` is set to true.

 ```csharp
 [TinyhandObject]